citusdata/citus_docs/admin_guide/table_management.rst

   so inserting one row per transaction will put single rows into their own stripes.
 Compression and performance of single row stripes will be worse than a row table.
 Always insert in bulk to a columnar table.
-* If you mess up and columnarize a bunch of tiny stripes, there is no way to repair the table.
-The only fix is to create a new columnar table and copy data from the original in one transaction:
+* If you mess up and columnarize a bunch of tiny stripes, you can use VACUUM command to be able to reorganize columnar stripes

   .. code-block:: postgresql